-- 1) You will meet statutory requirements if you fully and accurately complete the notice of public rights pro forma in this document, and - 2) Publish (including publication on the smaller authority's website) the following documents, the day before the public rights period commences: - a) the approved Sections 1 and 2 of either Form 2 or 3, whichever is relevant to your smaller authority, of the AGAR; and - b) the completed Notice of Public Rights and Publication of Unaudited Annual Governance & Accountability Return.
-Please note that we have pre-completed it with the following suggested dates: Monday 13 June - Friday 22 July 2022.
-(The latest possible dates that comply with the statutory requirements are Friday 1 July -Thursday 11 August 2022); - c) the notes which accompany the Notice (Local authority accounts: a summary of your rights).
+You will meet statutory requirements if you fully and accurately complete the notice of public rights pro forma in this document; and publish (including publication on the smaller authority's website) the following documents, the day before the public rights period commences:

+- a) the approved Sections 1 and 2 of Form 2 of the AGAR; and - b) the completed Notice of Public Rights and Publication of Annual Governance & Accountability Return (Exempt Authority).
+Please note that we have pre-completed it with the following suggested dates: Monday 5 June Friday 14 July 2023.
+(The latest possible dates that comply with the statutory requirements are Monday 3 July Thursday 11 August 2023); and - c) the notes which accompany the Notice (Local authority accounts: a summary of your rights).